 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The City of Kerrville Public Works, Solid Waste Division would like to remind citizens about their free bulk waste drop-off voucher for this quarter.
-The voucher is intended for residents that have an active account for solid waste services.
+The City of Kerrville Public Works, Solid Waste Division would like to remind citizens about their free bulk waste drop-off voucher for the first quarter of 2021.
+The voucher is intended for residents who have an active account for solid waste services.

 The City of Kerrville’s Planning Division, a division of Development Services, is now using MyGovernmentOnline as its database for planning-related cases.